davidbroughsmyth/IOT-asic-designs/README.md

 ### Tooling for Verilog generation, simulation and synthesis, FPGA programming, and ASIC design

 #### Yosys (VM install): https://github.com/YosysHQ/yosys
-Installing Yosys on the vsdworkshop VM.
+Installing Yosys on Linux or via a Linux based VM.
 Install the latest by entering the following commands in the terminal:
 ```
 apt install build-essential clang bison flex libreadline-dev \
     gawk tcl-dev libffi-dev git graphviz \